 Here are the basics you’ll need to start your search, compare choices and discover the best realty expert to fit your requirements:

 Where to look.

-Questions to ask an agent.
+Concerns to ask an agent.

-Preparing to purchase or offer.
+Preparing to buy or sell.

-How much will an agent cost you?
+Just how much will an agent cost you?

 How to Vet Property Agents